 Keyword Research starts when you type something on Search Box, and it starts showing possible search terms.
 If it happens, that means people are searching for the term, and it can be a potential keyword.

-Now you can use SEMrush to see the search volume and related keywords.
-Just enter the keywords in the below box and press Enter.
+I use and recommend SEMrush to see the search volume and related keywords.

-By using SEMrush, I found that “on page SEO” got more monthly searches than “on page SEO checklist.”
+By using SEMrush, I found that “on page seo” get more monthly searches than “on page seo checklist.”

 It’s better to go with the second keyword.
 It’s less competitive.